Research

 Argumentation for Interactive Causal Discovery

-Fabrizio Russo, 2023.
-"Argumentation for Interactive Causal Discovery" , in Proceedings of the 32nd International Joint Conference on Artificial Intelligence.
-Macao, China, August, 2023.
+Fabrizio Russo, "Argumentation for Interactive Causal Discovery."
+In Proceedings of the Thirty-Second International Joint Conference on Artificial Intelligence, IJCAI 2023, 19th-25th August 2023, Macao, SAR, China, 2023.

-Causal Discovery and Injection for Feed-Forward Neural Networks
+Causal Discovery and Knowledge Injection for Contestable Neural Networks (with Appendices)

-F. Russo and F. Toni, 2022.
-"Causal Discovery and Injection for Feed-Forward Neural Networks."
-Technical Report. arxiv.
+Fabrizio Russo, Francesca Toni, "Causal Discovery and Injection for Feed-Forward Neural Networks."
+CoRR, 2022.

 Forging Argumentative Explanations from Causal Models